Ford Territory (Australia): SX (2004–2005)

 An Alpine DVD entertainment system for rear passengers, with 10.2-inch screen and infrared headphones, was offered as standard or optional depending on the model variant.

 Australian and New Zealand SX series models were slightly different visually: all models sold in New Zealand had body-colour bumpers and alloy wheels, including the base model.
 Front light detail resembles that of women's jewellery in a black box.
 In New Zealand, the only RWD model was the base version and all other models had AWD; while in Australia, all models were available with both traction setups.

-The colour range included: Indiana, Envi, Mandarine, Offshore, Silhouette, Winter White and Zesty.